Three-strikes law: Criticism

 The 3-strike law contributes to more long-term crime.
-When someone with 2 previous strikes gains a 3rd strike or another felony, even if it is a minor misdemeanor, their sentence is automatically 25years to a life sentence to try and reduce them from committing any sort of crime again.
+When someone with 2 previous strikes gains a 3rd strike or another felony, even if it is a minor misdemeanor, their sentence is automatically 25 years to a life sentence to try to reduce them from committing any sort of crime again.
 But in reality, they are more likely to lash out and act more violently.
-Since there is already such a detrimental sentence at stake, offenders are more likely to resist arrest, try to get rid of a potential witness, and more likely to use violence to try and get out of the current situation they are in.
+Since there is already such a detrimental sentence at stake, offenders are more likely to resist arrest, try to get rid of a potential witness, and more likely to use violence to try to get out of the current situation they are in.

 The 3-Strike law is also criticized for its long and short-term effects on murder victims as well as those who have been incarcerated for felony murder.
 These laws can lead to people being influenced to commit violent crimes to conceal their involvement with a crime, especially if it is a 2nd or 3rd offense (strike).
 These incarcerated individuals are more likely to commit murder to hide their participation when dealing with a second offense.
-It's found that the 3-strike law is linked to 10-12% more homicides in the short run and close to 23-24% felony homicides in most of the states that enforce these 3-strike laws.
+It has been found that the 3-strike law is linked to 10-12% more homicides in the short run and close to 23-24% felony homicides in most of the states that enforce these 3-strike laws.

-The three-strike law fails to see racial identity and only focuses on one thing: putting away repeat offenders in jail, no matter the crime or scenario at hand.
-The three strike fails to see race within the guidelines of itself.
-With the war on drugs in full effect during the same time, this increased policing rates and put more police officers into low-income areas, which targeted racial minority groups.
-The police officers who were placed in the low-income areas had racial assumptions about the minority groups that lived there.

-Writers and philosophers, such as Frederick L. Hoffman, have published ideas saying that African Americans and minority groups are the problem when relating crime and incarceration rates.
-Hoffman used his data showing us that African Americans are at the highest point when relating to crime rates.
-He says that African Americans are inherently evil and have worse health traits.
-Hoffman believes that racial trends determine who you are and who you will become.
-Because of these outlooks, police officers in these low-income areas target black minorities based on ethical reasons "proved" by philosophers.
-These racial discrepancies contribute to the mass incarceration of African Americans within the criminal justice system.